derhub/clean-architecture/packages/shared/src/MessageOutbox/readme.md

 ### OutboxMessageRelay
 publish messages to queue.

-example: `pusblis messages using cron every 2sec`
+example: `publish messages using cron every 2sec`

 ### OutboxMessageProcessor
 messages might publish more than once to avoid this